Effective Strategies for Healthier Skin

 Oxidative stress markers are all elevated in acne patients according to this study.
 From another paper: “The results obtained in this study clearly showed the existence of oxidative stress in patients with acne vulgaris, and that oxidative stress along with inflammation play a critical role in acne pathogenesis”

-Inflammation markers are higher in those with acne: In the study referenced here, patients with severe acne had 3x the cRP (inflammation) as those with moderate acne.
+Inflammation markers are higher in those with acne: In the study referenced here, patients with severe acne had 3x the cRP (C-reactive protein, an inflammation marker) as those with moderate acne.
 This study shows the inflammatory markers IL-8 and IL-17 are elevated in acne patients.
 This study found that the inflammatory marker TNF-α (Tumor necrosis factor alpha) is elevated in acne patients.
 Acne patients also had higher levels of triglycerides and LDL cholesterol.
-This study found significantly higher SII (systemic immune inflammation index), white blood cell count, platelet count, neutrophils, monocytes, platelets, and PCT (procalcitonin) in acne sufferers.
+This study found significantly higher SII (systemic immune-inflammation index), white blood cell count, platelet count, neutrophils, monocytes, platelets, and PCT (procalcitonin) in acne sufferers.
 All indicating an overactive immune system.

 The techniques below will improve your insulin resistance, inflammation, and oxidative stress.

 • Diet has a profound impact on acne.
+Individuals consuming a natural, anti-inflammatory diet rarely suffer from acne.
 Focus on a low glycemic index diet rich in vegetables, fruit, and wild fish, with limited meat.
-Exclude foods cooked in vegetable oils (canola, soy, palm, safflower, or sunflower oil), opting for olive, avocado, and coconut oils instead.
+Avoid foods cooked in vegetable oils (canola, soy, palm, safflower, or sunflower oil), opting for olive, avocado, and coconut oils instead.
 Drink large amounts of water and avoid salt.
-Individuals consuming a natural, anti-inflammatory diet rarely suffer from acne.
 Avoid sugars and processed foods entirely.
 Keep your net carb intake (total carbs minus fiber) under 30 grams daily until your skin improves.
 Steer clear of flour, dairy, rice, grains, sugar, and alcohol.
 Processed foods should be avoided.
 Aiming for two or three meals a day while not snacking can help minimize insulin spikes.
 Eating meals earlier in the day, during daylight hours, is also advised.
-Ketogenic, Paleo, and Whole30 diets are effective frameworks to explore.
+The Whole30 diet is an effective frameworks to explore.
 Many studies have shown that high glycemic load diets (those that rapidly raise blood sugar) and dairy (milk) are associated with worse acne.
 Some studies suggest that a diet rich in omega-3 fatty acids may help reduce acne severity.
-Vitamin A, found in foods like sweet potatoes, carrots, and spinach, has been shown to have beneficial effects on skin health.
-From another study: “Consuming vegetables, legumes, oily fish, olive oil, and nuts, and limiting meat, cheese, and alcohol appear to be beneficial for both acne and rosacea.”
+Vitamin A, found in foods like sweet potatoes, carrots, and spinach, has been shown to benefit skin health.
+From another study: “Consuming vegetables, legumes, oily fish, olive oil, and nuts, and limiting meat, cheese, and alcohol appear to be beneficial for both acne and rosacea.”.
+Try to consume foods rich in AMPK activators, polyphenols, spermidine, mtor inhibitors.

 From a study documenting subjective assessments of dietary patterns and acne:

-• Take a 10-minute walk after every meal to combat insulin resistance and avoid blood sugar spikes.
+• Take a 20-minute walk after every meal to combat insulin resistance and avoid blood sugar spikes.
 Walking after every meal can improve insulin sensitivity by up to 30%.
-You will not find an easier and more effective health hack than walking for 10-minutes after every meal to improve your insulin resistance.
+You will not find an easier and more effective health hack than walking for 20 minutes after every meal to improve your insulin resistance.

 • Eat meals in the following order.
-First: vegetables and fiber Second: proteins and fats.
-Third: carbs.
-Combining this eating style with a walk after eating will dramatically lower insulin and blood sugar spikes and improve your insulin sensitivity.
-Over time, improved insulin sensitivity and lower insulin will reduce excess sebum production, which is a primary cause of acne.
-Glucose Goddess instagram account has amazing tips and information on this: https://www.instagram.com/glucosegoddess.
+First, consume vegetables and fiber-rich foods; second, eat proteins and healthy fats; and last, carbohydrates.
+Combining this eating style with a light walk after meals may help lower insulin and blood sugar spikes and improve your insulin sensitivity over time.
+Improved insulin sensitivity and lower insulin levels may contribute to many skin benefits, including a reduction in excess sebum production, which is a primary factor in acne development.
+The Glucose Goddess Instagram account offers helpful tips and information on this topic: https://www.instagram.com/glucosegoddess.

-• Consume several servings per day of fermented foods.
+• Consume several servings of fermented foods per day.
 This study showed that eating fermented foods lowered the levels of 19 inflammatory proteins, including Interleukin 6.
 Some options include:

 • Raw sauerkraut (made without added salt or sugar)